 With Trello, our projects stay organized, and everyone is held accountable to one another.

+Adobe XD is a web design tool we use to create wireframes during the design phase.
+We also use a similar tool called Figma depending on the project needs.
+Both have very similar features, however.
 Now, a wireframe is a rough layout of the design of the website.
-It’s here where we plan out the user interface, information flow, content, and overall design of the site.
+It's here where we plan out the user interface, information flow, content, and overall design of the site.

 Wireframes allow us to mock up what a website will look like – fast.
 This is important because it will enable us to experiment with the design and quickly get feedback from the client.